Adam Scott breaks a string of ducks for Australians at the Masters by beating Angel “The Duck” Cabrera at second playoff hole.

 The gods then had a twist up their sleeves.

 Cabrera’s birdie putt on the 17th hole went within a pine needle of dropping in for the outright lead, as did Jason Day’s birdie putt on the 18th who finished the tournament at 7-under par and third place.

 Adam Scott’s drive on the final hole pulled up before the bunker and he played a great approach shot to give himself a birdie opportunity.

-Cabrera looked despondent as he saw Scott’s putt roll in but like with the poise of a former Masters champion, El Pato knocked his approach to three feet and the stage was set for the final shootout.
+Cabrera looked despondent as he saw Scott’s putt roll in but with the poise of a former Masters champion, El Pato knocked his approach to three-feet, birdie followed and the stage was set for the final shootout.

-The first hole of the playoff, the par-4 18th essentially came down to a chip off with both players’ approach shots finishing short of the green.
-Both players made par with Cabrera’s chip shot shaving the hole.
-Any other year, any other script and that chip would have gone in.
-Larry Mize would have chipped it in anyway.
+The first hole of the playoff, the par-4 18th came down to a chip off with both players’ approach shots finishing short of the green.

-The shackles are off, the script has changed and finally an Australian wins The Masters.
+The shackles are off, the script has changed and finally, an Australian has won The Masters.